texjporg/platex/README.md

 ## Changes from the original ASCII edition

-See the documents (platex.pdf, pldoc.pdf, platexrelease.pdf) for more information.

-- Fix macros which are inconsistent with the latest e-pTeX (e.g. \footnote, tabular, \parbox, \underline).
+The original ASCII edition (pLaTeX2e 2006/11/10) was based on pTeX-3.1.10 and LaTeX2e 2005/12/01.
+The community edition (this package) has the following advantages:

 - Fix several bugs in pLaTeX2e format and packages.
+- Fix macros which are inconsistent with the latest pTeX (e.g. \footnote, tabular, \parbox, \underline).
+- Support LaTeX2e 2015/01/01 and later versions.
 - Add platexrelease.sty.
 As with the latexrelease package, this package enables us to use the old versions of pLaTeX2e (from 2006/11/10 the ASCII edition).

+See the documents (platex.pdf, pldoc.pdf, platexrelease.pdf)
+for more information.

 ## Documentation